 - Anti-virus software doesn’t work

-- System can’t start normal work (blue screen)
+- The system can’t start normal work (blue screen)

 Tip 3: Maintain Good Habits